haifengl/bigdata/README.md

 map).

 CQL also provides secondary index to access data using attributes other than the partition key.
-The index indexes column values in a separate, hidden table from the one that contains the values being indexed.
+It indexes column values in a separate, hidden table from the one that contains the values being indexed.
 The index is basically an inverted file.
 It is not suitable for high-cardinality columns, frequently updated or deleted columns, or searching for a row in a large partition unless narrowly queried.

 ### Consistency